-A weather warning for Leeds has been extended further as more snow and ice is predicted to hit the city.
+A weather warning for Leeds has been extended for an extra day as more snow and ice is predicted to hit the city.

 What will the weather be like tonight in Leeds?

-Tonight the weather is expected to be very cold but mainly clear.
+Tonight the weather is expected to be a frosty with icy stretches developing overnight.

 What will the temperatures be like overnight?

-Temperatures are set to be cold tonight with the minimum temperature predicted at -7C.
+Temperatures are set to be cold tonight with the lowest temperatures reaching -5C.

 What will the weather be like for the rest of the week ?